-The nation’s largest programs of its kind, the Duke Lung Transplant Program was established in 1992.
-Since then, our team has performed more than 1,100 lung transplants -- 145 in 2011 alone.
+One of the nation’s largest programs of its kind, the Duke Lung Transplant Program was established in 1992.
+Since then, our team has performed more than 1,300 lung transplants -- 108 in 2012 alone.

 Once a patient is added to the transplant wait list, we offer the shortest median wait times to transplant of all U.S. lung transplant centers -- and we accept referrals from across the U.S.

 Lung transplant can benefit patients with advanced lung disease for which medical therapies are not effective.
 These lung diseases include pulmonary fibrosis, connective tissue disease, emphysema, pulmonary hypertension, sarcoidosis, lymphangioleiomyomatosis (LAM), pneumoconiosis, bronchoalveolar carcinoma (BAC), bronchiectasis, and cystic fibrosis (CF).

 Our program often evaluates potential transplant candidates that other lung transplant centers have chosen not to transplant due to their age and/or complex medical conditions.

 We have seen excellent outcomes in transplanting patients who have not historically been candidates for lung transplantation, including those older than 70; patients with cystic fibrosis whose lungs are colonized with resistant pathogens; patients with concomitant coronary artery and/or valvular heart disease; and patients with respiratory failure requiring mechanical ventilation and extracorporeal membrane oxygenation (ECMO).

 Areas of special expertise and exceptional success at Duke include multi-organ transplants including heart-lung and lung-liver transplantation and re-transplantation for bronchiolits obliterans.